Michael Collins (film): Production

 Michael Cimino wrote a script and was involved in pre-production work on a Collins film called Blest Souls for over a year in the late 1980s, with Sean Bean marked down to star.
 However, Cimino was fired over budget concerns.
 Neil Jordan mentions in his film diary that Kevin Costner had also been interested in developing a movie about Collins, titled Mick, and had visited Béal na Bláth and the surrounding areas.

 The eventual film was scripted and directed by Neil Jordan and was an international co-production between companies in Ireland and the United States.
 With a budget estimated at $25 million, with 10%-12% from the Irish Film Board, it was one of the most expensive films ever produced in Ireland.
 While filming, the breakdown of the IRA ceasefire caused the film's release to be delayed from June to December.
 It also led to Warner Bros. executive Rob Friedman pressuring the director to reshoot the ending to focus on the love story between Collins and Kiernan, in an attempt to downplay the breakdown of Anglo-Irish Treaty negotiations.

+Jordan had first met Liam Neeson while on the set of the John Boorman-directed epic fantasy film Excalibur, where Jordan was credited as a creative associate and Neeson had a supporting role as Sir Gawain.
+They became friends and Jordan revealed that he hoped to one day make a film about Collins, and if it came to pass that he would like for Neeson to be involved.
+Said longtime Jordan collaborator Stephen Woolley, "Liam Neeson was always going to be part of this film, from the moment Neil started writing it...It was Neil’s and Liam’s obsession right through the eighties and early nineties."

 A number of Irish actors auditioned for the part of de Valera but Jordan felt they were performing a stereotype of de Valera rather than finding his true character.
 Jordan discussed the role with John Turturro before casting Alan Rickman.
 Jordan initially envisioned Stephen Rea playing Harry Boland, but then decided the role of Broy would give Rea more of a challenge.
 Matt Dillon and Adam Baldwin also auditioned for the role.
 Aengus O'Malley, a great-grandnephew of Michael Collins, played the role of a student filmed in Marsh's Library.